 Modern Slavery is a crime and a violation of fundamental human rights.
 It takes various forms such as slavery, servitude, forced labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.

 We are committed to improving our practices to combat slavery and human trafficking.

 The University of Bath is a provider of educational and research services within the Higher Education sector.
-The University of Bath operates primarily from its city of Bath campus in the UK.
-We currently have c.18,000 students and c.
-3,000 staff.
-We have an annual turnover in 2016/17 of c.£264m.
+The University of Bath operates primarily from its city of Bath campus in the UK and is made up of three Faculties, sixteen Departments, one School and four Institutes collectively sharing the organisational mission to deliver world-class research and teaching, educating our students to become future leaders and innovators, and benefiting the wider population through our research, enterprise and influence.
+We currently have c.
+17,300 students and c.
+3,200 staff.
+We had an annual turnover in 2017/18 of £288m.

 Our Supply Chains

 The University’s supply chains are global and complex supporting and reflecting the diverse range of activities carried out through our teaching, research and commercial partnerships.
 Our expenditure with third party suppliers during 2017-18 can be categorised at a high level under the following categories (the percentage split is indicative):

 - Laboratory & Medical 6.8%

 - Janitorial & Security 3.7%

 - Travel & Transport 3.1%

 - Catering 3%